 Publish or Perish increases transparency in academic appointments

-Until the editors insisted on a more neutral title, my first ever article on Google Scholar for citation analysis in 2007 was entitled: "Google Scholar: The democratization of citation analysis".
+Until the editors insisted on a more neutral title, my first ever article on Google Scholar for citation analysis in 2007 for Ethics in Science and Environmental Politics was entitled: "Google Scholar: The democratization of citation analysis".
 In my view Google Scholar has played a major role in “democratizing” citation analysis (see also Harzing & Mijhardt, 2015).
 By using the Publish or Perish software everyone with a computer and Internet access can run bibliometric searches.

 Publish or Perish is everywhere

 Not surprisingly, the software is used all over the world, from individual academics and librarians in more than 80 countries to governments departments (e.g. US Dept of Energy, US Environmental Protection Agency, US Agency for International Development), from grant giving agencies (e.g. SSHRC in Canada, CNRS in France) to research laboratories (e.g. Microsoft, Hewlett Packard, IBM).